Understanding Common and Limited Common Elements in Florida Condominiums

 Limited Common Elements | Shared ownership | Reserved use | Usually, the unit owner (check docs) |

-Why It Matters for Buyers and Owners
+Why Understanding This Matters for Buyers and Owners

 Pro Tip: Check the Plat and Declaration